 8 Conclusions

-Editor's note: This clause will list conclusions that have been agreed during the course of the study item activities.

 8.1 Conclusion on Key Issue #1

 The following interim conclusions are agreed for principles of Personal IoT Networks Key Issue #1 "5GC architecture enhancements to support PIN":

-1) The functionality of PINE is outside the scope of 3GPP and therefore are not specified by SA WG2.
+1) The functionality of PINE is not defined by 3GPP and therefore are not specified by SA WG2.

-2) When Application Functions are required, the differentiated traffic routing and QoS control with the corresponding 5G network capabilities exposed by 5GC may be enhanced to support PIN.
+2) Application Functions may be used to control PIN network via user plane of 5G network and this interaction is implementation specific.